Mimosa diplotricha C.Wright ex Sauvalle

 Bloom Time: From August to February, but can vary from region to region

-Mimosa diplotricha grows as an erect shrub or a scrambling climber up to 10 feet (3 m) tall.
-The leaves are bipinnate and bright green with a feathery appearance.
+Mimosa diplotricha is an erect shrub or a scrambling climber that grows up to 10 feet (3 m) tall.
+Leaves are bipinnate and bright green with a feathery appearance.
 They are arranged alternately along the stems.
 Each leaf contains around 20 pairs of small sessile, lanceolate leaflets arranged opposite each other.
 Each leaflet up to 0.5 inch (1.2 cm) long.
 The leaves are sensitive to touch and will curl up if disturbed.
-The stems are characteristically very long.
-They are squarish in cross-section, with 4 ridges running lengthwise.
-The flowers are pale pink and looks like a clustered fluffy ball.
-They are up to 0.5 inch (1.2 cm) in diameter and arise from short stalks from the leaf joints.
-The flowers develop into clustered slightly curved seed pods.
+Stems are characteristically very long.
+They are squarish in cross-section, with four ridges running lengthwise.
+Flowers are pale pink and look like clustered fluffy balls.
+They are up to 0.5 inches (1.2 cm) in diameter and arise from short stalks from the leaf joints.
+The flowers develop into clustered, slightly curved seed pods.

 How to Grow and Care

-Mimosa is capable of growing in some really hardy zones and can survive in temperatures as low as -10 degrees Fahrenheit (-23 degrees Celsius).
+Mimosa can grow in some really hardy zones and survive in temperatures as low as -10 degrees Fahrenheit (-23 degrees Celsius).
 Although it grows exceptionally well in bright and full sunlight, it can grow in partially shaded areas as well.
-The plant can grow on a large variety of soil types like clay, loam, and sandy soil.
-The soil should ideally be acidic but a mild alkaline soil would suffice too.
+The plant can grow on various soil types like clay, loam, and sandy soil.
+The soil should ideally be acidic, but a mildly alkaline soil would suffice too.
 The plant is known to survive in droughts and hence requires little watering.